instnt-inc/instnt-react-js/README.md

 ```
 * The customers are only expected to use the first two settings documentType and documentSide in general to setup this component.

+* For more details about Document verification workflow steps please refer to this article https://support.instnt.org/hc/en-us/articles/360045431031

+## Setup for InstntSelfieProcessor component

+1\. `import` Instnt's React components:

+`import { InstntSelfieProcessor } from '@instnt/instnt-react-js'`

+2\.
+InstntSelfieProcessor component is a child component that can be composed and nested in InstntSignupProvider, and each render of this component initiates a document capture event.

+3\.
+Instnt SDK includes various partner libraries, one of which is responsible for the selfie processor.
+InstntSelfieProcessor abstracts the selfie capture functionality by providing a simplified React component interface over our partner library.

+4\.
+Your application can include any number of steps in the signup process by having its own react components as child components of `InstntSignupProvider`.

-* Similar to InstntDocumentProcessor component, SDK provides InstntSelfieProcessor component which can be used to capture a selfie image.
+5\.
+Similar to InstntDocumentProcessor component, SDK provides InstntSelfieProcessor component which can be used to capture a selfie image.
 The setup and function of this component is very similar to InstntDocumentProcessor.
 Here is an example of selfieSettings parameter object that can be used to costomize its behavior.

+*

 ```javascript
 const selfieSettings = {